mpv-player/mpv/DOCS/man/ao.rst

         Change the physical format to one similar to the requested audio format (default: no).
 This has the advantage that multichannel audio output will actually work.
 The disadvantage is that it will change the system-wide audio settings.
-This is equivalent to change the ``Format`` setting in the ``Audio Devices`` dialog in the ``Audio MIDI Setup`` utility.
+This is equivalent to changing the ``Format`` setting in the ``Audio Devices`` dialog in the ``Audio MIDI Setup`` utility.
 Note that this does not effect the selected speaker setup.